CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 What is CPSIA lab testing?

-The Consumer Product Safety Improvement Act (CPSIA) applies to all children’s products for children of 12 years or younger in the United States.
-The CPSIA requires all such products to be tested by a third-party testing company approved by the Consumer Product Safety Commission (CPSC).
+The Consumer Product Safety Improvement Act (CPSIA) applies to all children’s products for children aged 12 years or younger.
+The CPSIA requires all such products to be tested by a third-party testing company accepted by the Consumer Product Safety Commission (CPSC).

-That said, the CPSIA is not a safety standard in itself but a regulation that requires that you as an importer or domestic US domestic manufacturer ensure that your product is compliant with all applicable ASTM standards, such as ASTM F963 – Standard Consumer Safety Specification for Toy Safety.
+That said, the CPSIA is not a safety standard but references other standards.
+This includes, for example, ASTM F963-23 – Standard Consumer Safety Specification for Toy Safety.

 ASTM F963 and other relevant standards cover various aspects of product safety: